f-droid/fdroid-website/_docs/Verification_Server.md

 ---

-The idea of a verification server is to reproduce builds and verify that those published by f-droid.org (or any other server) are exactly as they should be.
+The idea of a [verification server](https://verification.f-droid.org) is to automatically reproduce official releases published by f-droid.org (or any other server).
+This ensures that everything in the release APK came from the source code, and nothing was inserted or included during the build process.
+This is also useful for verifying that the build process is not including proprietary libraries.

 The ultimate goal is a simple installation that any third party can make, that will continuously check for new published packages, make its own builds, and confirm that the binaries match exactly.
 There are many issues to resolve to get to this final destination, but the